St Mary and St Cuthbert, Chester-le-Street: Church building

 The oldest parts of the building that can be dated, to 1056 when a stone church was built to replace the wooden shrine to St Cuthbert, are the walls of the chancel and the two largest pillars now near the centre of the nave.
 The church then would have been a third shorter and much narrower, as wide as the chancel today.
 Lewis holes visible in two stones on a front buttress show that Roman stone was used in later construction.

 The church was extended around 1267 with the nave, the lower part of the tower and east wall with sedilia all dating from this time.
 In 1286 it was made a collegiate church, with a dean, seven canons, five chaplains and three deacons, supported by tithes from extensive endowments throughout a large parish.
 Around 1383 an anchorage was added in one corner of the church, to be used by six (male) anchorites until 1547, when it was extended.
 It is now the Ankers House Museum.
 A 158 ft spire and belfry and three bells were added in 1409, one of which is still in use.

 The collegiate church was dissolved during the Reformation and the church became a parish church with reduced wealth and influence.
 In subsequent years much of the money for building came from donations, with those of the Lumley and Lambton families particularly notable.
 John Lumley contributed a set of family effigies that now lie along the north wall in 1595.
 A new south porch was added in 1742, while in 1829 a Lambton family pew by Ignatius Bonomi was added above a new vault (which once held the remains of John Lambton) with an external staircase.

 In 1862 major restorations were undertaken, and the church became a rectory with the installation of an organ in 1865, later restored by Harrison & Harrison.
 To celebrate the church's millennium a screen was installed in 1883, along with other alterations.
 In 1927 a reredos, panelling and a bishop's throne by Sir Charles Nicholson and three panels, Journey of St Cuthbert's body, by his brother Archibald Keightley Nicholson were added.
-The church became a Grade 1 listed building in 1950, and doors were added to the South Porch in 1964.
+The church became a Grade I listed building in 1950, and doors were added to the South Porch in 1964.